 Thus, most of the time, a person with the schizoid disorder is considered as aloof and emotionally cold.
 No sign of emotional warmth and interest in communicating with others.

-In addition, a person with schizoid might have no desire for intimate relationship.
+In addition, a person with schizoid might have no desire for an intimate relationship.
 Instead, s/he will avoid any type of close relationships with others.
 Furthermore, a person with this disorder wants to spend time alone.

 A person with schizoid personality disorder also finds difficulty in expressing anger.
-S/he may be passive in responding challenging life situations.
+S/he may be passive in responding to challenging life situations.

 Because individuals with schizoid personality disorder are incapable of establishing interpersonal relationships, they may also find difficulty in finding a job.
 But this does not mean they are worthless.
 Because they are good at doing things alone.

-Schizotypal personality disorder is a psychological problem that is characterized by difficulty in maintaining a close relationship.
+The schizotypal personality disorder is a psychological problem that is characterized by difficulty in maintaining a close relationship.
 Such difficulty in establishing close relationships is due to thoughts distortions.
 Because people with schizotypal personality disorder have an eccentric way of thinking and daily behaviors.

 People with a schizotypal personality disorder often have an incorrect reference to random events.
 They always interpret events as related to themselves.
-For instance, people with schizotypal personality disorder may think that others who look them in the eyes have bad plans for them.
+For instance, people with the schizotypal personality disorder may think that others who look them in the eyes have bad plans for them.
 This perceptual distortion leads to paranoia, anxiety and the tendency to turn inward in social situations.

 Schizotypal personality typically can be evident even during childhood.
 Proper treatment can improve the symptoms.

 An antisocial personality disorder is a disorder that characterized by an impairment in the ability to form positive relationships with other people.
-People with antisocial personality disorder (APD) tend to break basic social norms and values.
+People with an antisocial personality disorder (APD) tend to break basic social norms and values.
 Violent offenses may involve assault, murder, and rape.

-People with antisocial personality disorder do violent behaviors with little or no remorse toward others.
+People with an antisocial personality disorder do violent behaviors with little or no remorse toward others.
 They see no problem with their behavior even breaking social and legal rules.